discrete-notes/discrete-notes.github.io/_posts/2023-03-02-perfect-matching-optional-vertices.md

 Thanks again Nicolas for this!

 The answer to the complexity question is that it is not harder than perfect matching.
-Actually there is a very efficient reduction to perfect matching.
+Actually, there is a very efficient reduction to perfect matching.

 Assume first that the graph has an even number of vertices.
-We create anew graph $G'$ by adding all the missing edges between the optional vertices, like on the drawing below.
+We create a new graph $G'$ by adding all the missing edges between the optional vertices, like on the drawing below.

 ![](../assets/matching-option-A4.png){: .center-image width="80%"}